loomio/loomio_help/content/user_manual/getting_started/having_discussions/index.md

 ## Going in-depth on Facilitation

-See the [Facilitators Guide to Loomio](../../../guides/facilitators_guide/) for information on all these topics and more.
+See the [Facilitators Guide to Loomio](../../../guides/facilitators_guide/) for more information on this topic and more.

+## Next up

+Having great conversations online is one thing, but how does Loomio help your group be agile & inclusive, effective & efficient... [→ Proposals and polls](../decision_tools)